-Transferring to Brescia University from one of Kentucky's community and technical colleges (KCTCS), and especially from Owensboro Community and Technical College (OCTC), is simple, using what was formerly termed "the block transfer agreement," that is, an articulation agreement in which, after a mutual review of courses within both institutions, Brescia University accepts from any graduate from a KCTCS institution (including OCTC) with an Associate of Arts or an Associate of Science degree a minimum of sixty (60) transfer credits (but no more than 67), and junior class standing.
+Transferring to Brescia University from one of Kentucky's community and technical colleges (KCTCS), and especially from Owensboro Community and Technical College (OCTC), is simple, using what was formerly termed "the block transfer agreement," that is, an articulation agreement in which, after a mutual review of courses within both institutions, Brescia University accepts from any graduate from a KCTCS with an Associate of Arts or an Associate of Science degree up to 67 credit hours..

-A KCTCS Associate of Arts or an Associate of Science degree will also satisfy forty-eight (48) hours of Brescia University's General Education Requirements (GERs), provided the student completes at least one class in world or global history, modern world language, literature, fine arts, philosophy, and religion.
+A KCTCS Associate of Arts or an Associate of Science degree may satisfy up to forty-eight (48) hours of Brescia University's General Education Requirements (GERs), provided the student completes at least one class in world or global history, modern world language, literature, fine arts, philosophy, and religion.
 Any of these courses not completed at a KCTCS institution must be completed at Brescia University.
 In addition, at least six (6) upper-division credit hours (300- or 400-level) of Brescia's General Education courses must be completed as part of the student's free electives for a baccalaureate degree.

-An Associate of Applied Science (AAS) degree from OCTC, with careful planning from the beginning of the associate degree, can transfer seamlessly into Brescia University, allowing students to complete a baccalaureate degree in four years (including one or two summers as needed).
-AAS students may transfer up to 77 credit hours into a BS in Agricultural Business, Integrated Studies, or a few select other majors.
-Interested students should contact the Admissions Office or BU Online for further details on the AAS transfer agreement.
+An Associate of Applied Science (AAS) degree from KCTCS, may transfer up to 77 credit hours into a BS in Agricultural Business or Integrated Studies..
+Any general education courses not completed through KCTCS must be completed at Brescia University, including 6 credit hours of upper division general education courses.
+Interested students should contact the Transfer Center (transfer@brescia.edu) for further details on the AAS transfer agreement.
 Within the broader KCTCS articulation agreement, narrower articulation agreements regarding specific academic programs have been developed with Owensboro Community and Technical College (OCTC), specifically regarding business and theatre.
 Other such discipline-specific agreements are in process.